 The other thing to note is that OLED vs. QLED could also be said like this; LG vs. Samsung.
 Because LG produces every single OLED TV panel, and Samsung makes every single QLED panel.

 Let’s talk first about QLED.
 The first thing to note is that a QLED TV is still an LCD TV, with some tweaks.
-The confusing part is that QLED sounds very similar to OLED, which might mislead customers into thinking that the two are identical in their work, which is not valid.
+The confusing part is that QLED sounds very similar to OLED, which might mislead customers into thinking that they are identical in their work, which is not valid.

 QLED wasn’t even called QLED to begin with.
 Samsung first introduced this technology under SUHD, and I don’t know if that stands for Super Ultra HD or Samsung Ultra HD.
-But either way, that wasn’t working very well for them, so they decided to rebrand it QLED.
+But either way, that wasn’t working very well for them, so they decided to rebrand it to QLED.